-If you keep an eye out you can grab bargains well under 100k, usually a one bed flat in a less than appealing part of town.
-If your budget is between £150,000-£200,000, or thereabouts, you’ll have tons of choice.
+If you keep an eye out you can grab bargains well under 100k, usually a one bed flat in a less than appealing part of town. (check this listing for example) If your budget is between £150,000-£200,000, or thereabouts, you’ll have tons of choice.

 To prove a point, a search for 2 bed properties in Plymouth under £200,000 in February 2022 delivered 39 results.
 Some were as low as 110k, but most of these are in the unfashionable areas of Keyham and St Budeaux, or slightly run down flats in serious need of modernisation.